Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 Winter Fishing Regulations

-In many areas, winter fishing for trout is not permitted or there are special catch and release, or harvest regulations so before you ish check the local fishing regulations.
+In many areas, winter fishing for trout is not permitted, or there are special catch and release or harvest regulations, so before you fish, check the local fishing regulations.

-Pre-Rig Your Leaders Before Heading Out For A Day Of Winter Fly Fishing
+Pre-Rig Your Leaders Before Heading Out For A Day Of Winter Fishing

-A winter fly fishing tip that you should consider is to pre-rig some of your leader and tippet sections so you don’t need to spend 1o to 20 minutes retying with frozen fingers.
+You should consider pre-rigging some of your leader and tippet sections so you don’t need to spend fifteen minutes retying with frozen fingers.

-I will pre-tie 2 or 3 rigs and wrap them around a baitholder rig, or even a toilet paper roll.
+I will pre-tie two or three rigs and wrap them around a baitholder rig.

 How Cold Is Too Cold For Fly Fishing?

-I have fly fished and caught a lot of big steelhead in the snow at 14F or -10C, and I have guided clients at 8.6F or -13 C and it is still one of their best days on the water with over 13 large steelhead landed.
+I have fly fished and caught a lot of big steelhead in the snow at 14F or -10C, and I have guided clients at 8.6F or -13 C, and it is still one of their best days on the water with over thirteen large steelhead landed.

 For me, that is freakin cold, but the steelhead and trout on those days didn’t seem to care.
 So, how cold is too cold for fly fishing might depend on how much you can tolerate.

-If you have a question, comment, or some tips you would like to share about winter fly fishing let us know in the comments section below.
+If you have a question, comment, or some tips you would like to share about fly fishing in winter, let us know in the comments section below.

 Tight Lines,